Ledgerback/DGSF/Grants/Metagov Grant Application.md

 ## Project Description

-At the heart of the Distributed Governance Score Framework (DGSF) lies our project, the DAO Index.
-DGSF is an open framework developed to redefine how organizations assess their alignment with Decentralized Autonomous Organizations (DAOs).
+At the heart of the Distributed Governance Score Framework (DGSF) project lies our tool, the DAO Index.
+DGSF is an open framework developed to re-define how organizations assess their alignment with Decentralized Autonomous Organizations (DAOs).
 Key features include:

 - **Standardized Principles**: Offering a unified set of principles and language, DGSF enables clear measurement and reporting of an organization's alignment with DAO models.
 - **The DAO Index**: As a practical application of DGSF, the DAO Index operationalizes these principles into a user-friendly tool, bridging the gap between theoretical understanding and real-world implementation of decentralized governance.